ozguryazilimas/wp-postane/easy-fancybox/readme.txt

 = Plugin conflicts =

 - **jQuery Updater** moves jQuery to version 2+ which is incompatible.
-- **All in One SEO Pack** and **Analytics for WordPress** with outbound link tracking enabled.
-Disable that feature.
-- **WP Slimstat** with Track Outbound Clicks enabled, will break the light box effect on some browsers.
+- **WP Slimstat** and **Matomo/Piwik** with Track Outbound Clicks enabled, will break the light box effect on some browsers.
 Adding `fancybox` (or any of the other classes like `fancybox-youtube,fancybox-iframe,fancybox-inline` depending on which media should be displayed in FancyBox) to the Do Not Track field is reported to solve the issue.
 Slimstat also might interfere with the YouTube url conversion.
 When clicking a Youtube link, the movie opens in an overlay as it is supposed to but immediately after that, the complete page gets redirected to the original YouTube page.
 Adding a `class="noslimstat"` to the link is reported to work around the issue.
 - **Google Analytics for WordPress** converts links like `href="#anyID"` to `href="http://yoursite.url/page/#anyID"`, disabling inline content shown in FancyBox.
 - Both the **uBillBoard** and **Camera slideshow** have their own easing script hard-coded which conflicts with the one in Easy FancyBox.
 The only way around the conflict is to set both the Easing In and Easing Out options on your Settings > Media page to **Swing**.
 - **Wordpress Firewall 2** blocks access to image files needed for proper display of the FancyBox overlay in older IE and other non-css3 browsers.